Sequential Fundraising and Mutual Insurance: Analysis

 Mark by $L_i$ the public likelihood of the state of the world after player $i$'s action, inferred from $L_0$ and $h_i$, i.e.

 The private likelihood of a player, given her privately-known type (as the type and the history are mutually independent), is

 We will show (Corollary \ref{c}) that, except for {\em irregular states}, defined below, there is a unique MPE, and equilibrium strategies are pure threshold strategies, i.e., players invest if their type is larger than the threshold, decline if below it, and are possibly indifferent if their type is equal to the threshold.
-The strategy is therefore represented by a function\footnote{As no two players can be in the same state, we use a common strategy function $\sigma$.} where $S(L, B, n, t) = 1$ if $\sigma(L, B, n) < t$ and $S(L, B, n, t) = 0$ if $\sigma(L, B, n) > t$.
+The strategy is therefore represented by a function\footnote{The number of players remaining is part of the state, so no two players can be in the same state.
+Thus, we can use a common strategy function $\sigma$.} where $S(L, B, n, t) = 1$ if $\sigma(L, B, n) < t$ and $S(L, B, n, t) = 0$ if $\sigma(L, B, n) > t$.